Judge rules Twitter, now X, breached contract by blocking millions of pay bonuses

 The company argued that the bonus agreement was merely an oral promise and should not have to be paid per Texas law.

-Chhabria, instead, held the company to California law, which establishes that the agreement was legally binding.
+Chhabria, instead, held the company to California law, which established that the agreement was legally binding.

 “Twitter’s contrary arguments all fail,” Chhabria wrote.